-The Authority disbursed a total of \$332M of private loans in FY17, which included disbursements of \$212M in its core education loan programs and \$120M in its refinancing loan program.
-Total FY17 loan disbursements represent a 64% increase from the \$203M disbursed in FY16 mostly due to significant growth in the refinancing loan program.
-U.Fund net assets grew 11% and were \$5.7B at the end of FY17.
-For the U.Plan, the Authority had \$12.6M of matured tuition certificates on its financial statements as a liability to program participants at the end of FY17 and \$7.1M of deposits for the purchase of tuition certificates effective August 1, 2017.
-Assets for the Attainable Plan were \$666K at June 30, 2017.
+The Authority disbursed a total of \$330M of education loans in a competitive student loan market in FY18, consistent with \$332M disbursed in FY17.
+U.Fund net assets, which are not a component of the Authority's financial statements, grew 7% and were \$6.1B at the end of FY18.
+For the U.Plan, the Authority had \$12M of matured tuition certificates on its financial statements as a liability to program participants at the end of FY18 and \$5.7M of deposits for the purchase of tuition certificates effective August 1, 2018.
+Assets for the Attainable plan, which the Authority holds in a fiduciary capacity, were \$9.6M at June 30, 2018.

-Total net position was \$214.2M at the end of FY17, which represents an increase of \$11.7M or 5.8% from the beginning of the fiscal year.
+Total net position was \$233.6M at the end of FY18, which represents an increase of \$19.4M or 9% from the beginning of the fiscal year.
 This increase was the result of the following principal operating and non-operating activities at the Authority.
-Interest income on education loans was \$95.3M and represents 85% of total revenues in an improved consumer credit environment.
-Interest expense on bonds and notes outstanding was \$65.2M, or 65% of total expenses.
-The Authority's general and administrative expenses increased to \$20.6M in recognition of loan volume growth and represented 21% of total operating expenses.
-Non-operating revenues include interest and dividend income of \$1.1M as assets continue to be invested in vehicles providing short-term flexibility and principal protection.
+Interest income on education loans was \$100M and represents 83% of total revenues in a consistent consumer credit environment.
+Interest expense on bonds and notes outstanding was \$66.1M, or 66% of total expenses.
+The Authority's general and administrative expenses increased to \$26.3M related to the FY18 servicer conversion, new commercial paper program and expanded loan program operations and represented 26% of total operating expenses.
+Non-operating revenues include interest and dividend income of \$4.1M as assets continue to be invested in vehicles providing short-term flexibility and principal protection.